krusty-krab/minijasminenodewrap/readme.md

 ===================

 A simple wrapper around [minijasminenode2](https://github.com/juliemr/minijasminenode).
-Mostly used to allow globs from the CLI or within the config.
+ - used to allow globs from the CLI or within the config
+ - includes a utility to easily generate code coverage using istanbul

 Install
 =======